gchure/phd/src/chapter_02/section_04_results.md

 as these have relied on expression systems where proteins are expressed from plasmids, resulting in highly variable and unconstrained copy numbers [@murphy2007; @murphy2010; @daber2009a; @daber2011a; @sochor2014].
-Instead, our approach relies on a foundation of previous work as depicted in Fig.
+Instead, our approach relies on a foundation of previous work as depicted in
-@fig:induction*types (C).
+@Fig:induction*types (C).
 This includes work from our laboratory that used *E. coli* constructs based on components of the *lac* system to demonstrate how the Lac repressor (LacI) copy number $R$ and operator binding energy
 $\Delta\varepsilon*{RA}$ affect gene expression in the absence of inducer